-Fraction to Mixed with Number Line Models uses number lines to demonstrate renaming fractions from fraction form to mixed form.
+With Fraction to Mixed with Number Line Designer you can design fractions examples that use number line models to picture renaming fractions from fraction form to mixed form.

 A mixed fraction is a fraction greater than one (1) that has a whole number part and a fraction number part, such as 1 3/4.

 If you enter a fraction where the numerator is greater than or equal to the value of the denominator, such as , the program will show the mixed form of the number(1 3/4).